Meditation or Mindfulness? What's the difference for classes in Edinburgh today?

 Mindfulness and Meditation

-To get a sense of how much overlap there can be between meditation and mindfulness, here are some examples from my own experiences around the world:
+To get a sense of how much overlap there can be between meditation and mindfulness, here are some examples from my own experiences around the world.
+The learning could similarly be applied to Edinburgh.

-- classes / courses described as meditation and/or mindfulness being taught by religious orders which did not feel religious at all in their content or requirements;
+- classes / courses described as meditation and/or mindfulness being taught by religious organisations which did not feel religious at all in their content or requirements;

 - classes / courses described as secular mindfulness being taught in religious institutions;